tparchman/GAIN_summer2021/day_one/unixI_primer.md

 Unix or Python commands, functions, or variables will also be designated in similar font when written.
 For example, `man`, `pwd` and `wc` are among the first Unix commands we will learn.

-For the first section of the course, we will have weekly Unix worksheets or assignments where we ask that you track your code and/or solutions to problems posed.
-In order to mark each spot in an assignment where you have to come up with your own code, we will leave a blank command line prompt as below.

-    $

 ## 2. Where can you run Unix?